-Timeline of Ph.D. degree Submit a course plan, drafted in consultation with Faculty Advisor and/or Graduate Program Advisor Start of program Start research with Faculty Advisor Start of program Take classes Unit requirements must be completed within first 2 years Pass Preliminary Exam Before the end of second year (normally at end of first year) Pass Oral Qualifying Exam Before the end of second year Continue research, write Ph.D.
+Timeline of Ph.D. degree Submit a course plan, drafted in consultation with Faculty Advisor and/or Graduate Program Advisor Start of program Start research with Faculty Advisor Start of program Take classes Unit requirements must be completed within first 2 years Pass Preliminary Exam Before the end of second year (normally at end of first year) Oral Qualifying Exam Committee approved then Before the end of Pass Oral Qualifying Exam second year Continue research, write Ph.D.
 Thesis Normally 3.5 to 5 years from start of program Submit application to graduate through R'Web By Mon. of 4 th week of graduation quarter Defend Ph.D.
 Thesis, submit it to Graduate Division Quarter of Graduation

-C. SPEAK Test
+C. English Proficiency Exam (formerly SPEAK Test)

-Ph.D. students whose native language is not English and are promised TA (or TA/GSR) support as part of their UCR admission offers, must pass the SPEAK test prior to the start of their second year of study.
-If they do not meet the SPEAK test requirements at the time they are offered a TA position by the Department (and thus are not eligible for a TA position), they will be considered to have declined their appointment.
-The SPEAK test requirements for TA eligibility are described in Section VI.
-B.
+Ph.D. students whose native language is not English and are promised TA (or TA/GSR) support as part of their UCR admission offers, must pass the English Proficiency Requirement (formerly SPEAK test) prior to the start of their second year of study.
+If they do not meet this requirement at the time they are offered a TA position by the Department (and thus are not eligible for a TA position), they will be considered to have declined their appointment.
+The English Proficiency requirements for TA eligibility are described in Section V.

-D. Preliminary Exam
+D. Preliminary Exam Requirement

 The purpose of the Preliminary Exam is to screen candidates for continuation in the doctoral program.
-This exam is a written, closed-book exam, consisting of questions in five subjects within one exam area, similar to the M.S. comprehensive examination (see Section III.
-F.).
-Two main differences exist between the Ph.D. preliminary examination and M.S. comprehensive examination: First, Ph.D. students must select three problems from the "basic" courses and two from the "advanced" courses designated in their exam area.
-Second, Ph.D. students will be exempt from problems on courses for which they received a grade of "A" or higher.
-Exam subjects cannot be changed on the second attempt.
+This exam is a written, closed-book exam, consisting of questions in five subjects within one exam area, similar to the M.S. comprehensive examination (see respective section).
+Two main differences exist between the Ph.D. preliminary examination and M.S. comprehensive examination: First, Ph.D. students must select at least two problems from the "basic" courses and at least two from the "advanced" courses designated in their exam area.
+This gives one course flexibility to be chosen from either the basic or advanced list.
+Second, Ph.D. students will be exempt from problems on courses for which they received a grade of "A" or higher for all five subjects.

 Students who did not pass all five problems at the Ph.D. level on their first attempt will be given a second chance, where they will be required to solve problems only from the courses they did not pass at the Ph.D. level in their first attempt.
+Exam subjects cannot be changed on the second attempt.